China expresses concern after protests at Myanmar mine

 “We express concern and regret at the reports of casualties.
 We call for the relevant parties to appropriately deal with those victims’ cases,” Chinese Foreign Ministry spokeswoman Hua Chunying told a daily news briefing.

-She said China and Myanmar were friendly neighbors and their “cooperation fits the common interests of both sides”.
+She said China and Myanmar were friendly neighbours and their “cooperation fits the common interests of both sides”.

 “China’s government has consistently required Chinese enterprises with investments abroad to respect other countries’ laws and regulations, exercise social responsibility, and place importance on protecting the environment,” she said.